ys951357/GA-Unity-SDK/README.md

 ### Recent Changes:

+##### v.0.4.2:

+- Average FPS (frames per second) events are now sent on every data submit interval (set under the Advanced tap of GA_Settings), instead of when the scene changes.
+- Added an option for starting a new session on mobile games (iOS and Android), when the game is paused (minimized) and resumed.
+- Minor improvements to the way exceptions are submitted.
+- Minor changes to the file and folder structure of the GA Unity SDK package.
+- Clarified some pop-up help text.
+- A few additional bug fixes and minor tweaks.

+##### v.0.4.1:

+- Fixed a bug with user ID generation in v.0.4.0

 ##### v.0.4.0:

 - Added Flash Player support.
 As a result many code optimisations have been made, which should also improve performance even more on other platforms.